66ultra/Twitter-Sentiment-Analysis/README.md

-├── data                                 <- Folder containing dataset used for analysis │   ├── raw                              <- Folder containing raw dataset │   ├──├─Brands and Product Emotions.csv <- Raw dataset from source ├── images                               <- Folder containing any images used or generated in the analysis ├── PDF                                  <- PDF folder for any PDF files used │   ├── presentation.pdf                 <- PDF version of project presentation ├── .gitignore                           <- File for ignoring large or unwanted files in git
+├── data                                 <- Folder containing dataset used for analysis │   ├── raw                              <- Folder containing raw dataset │   ├──├─Brands and Product Emotions.csv <- Raw dataset from source ├── images                               <- Folder containing any images sourced or generated in the analysis │   ├── sourced-images                   <- Images sourced from the internet for borders in README and notebook.ipynb ├── PDF                                  <- PDF folder for any PDF files used │   ├── presentation.pdf                 <- PDF version of project presentation ├── .gitignore                           <- File for ignoring large or unwanted files in git